 - Increased Savings: It is a lot cheaper to heat water using a solar water heating system, leading to considerable savings in the electricity bills

 - Year-round Power Supply: With advancements in solar technologies, most solar thermal systems can work efficiently during the winter months as well, powering households and commercial establishments throughout the year

-- Environment Friendly: By using a renewable energy source for heating water and power generation, there’s no fuss about using fossil fuels
+- Environment Friendly: Using a renewable energy source for heating water and power generation means no fuss about using fossil fuels.

-- Reduced Carbon Footprint: With solar heating technologies, there are no instances of CO2 emissions.
-Besides, a solar hot water cylinder significantly contributes towards reducing the carbon footprint too.
-It is estimated that, on average, a UK household can reduce their carbon emissions by over 400 kg each year.
+- Reduced Carbon Footprint: There are no CO2 emissions with solar heating technologies.
+Besides, a solar hot water cylinder significantly reduces the carbon footprint.
+It is estimated that, on average, a UK household can reduce its carbon emissions by over 400 kg each year.

 What are the Disadvantages of a Solar Thermal System?

 Nonetheless, there are a couple of disadvantages of solar thermal systems that you need to consider: